smartcar/ios-sdk/README.md

     window!.rootViewController?.presentedViewController?.dismiss(animated: true , completion: nil)

     // Sends the URL to the current SmartcarAuth object (if any) which will
-    // process it and then call the completion handler.s if let sdk = smartcarSdk {
+    // process it and then call the completion handler. if let sdk = smartcarSdk {
         sdk.handleCallback(url: url)
     }